 Ans:

-I am experienced in alpha testing, which involves testing software in a controlled environment before releasing it to a small group of users.
+Experience in alpha testing involves evaluating software in a controlled environment before its release to a small group of users.
 The goals are to identify bugs, gather early user feedback, validate functionality, and assess overall usability.
-It helps refine the product before broader beta testing and final release.
+This process helps refine the product prior to broader beta testing and final release.
+Additionally, alpha testing provides an opportunity to ensure that core features work as intended and to make necessary adjustments based on feedback.

 11. What are the elements of a bug report?